megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

 </p>
 </div>

 What does this mean in practice?
 Well, it means that you don't have to press as hard on your keyboard when you type.
-Your fingers don't have to travel as much and, consequently, don't get as fatigued.
-It may also help you type faster.
+Your fingers don't have to travel as much and, consequently, you don't get as fatigued.
+It may even help you [type faster](http://youtu.be/RQeXcKxVraY).

 ### To each his own switch